 Appointing a law firm relationship partner

 Law department leaders should also consider identifying a dedicated relationship manager within the department to serve as a liaison with the new law firm.
-By identifying a dedicated relationship manager to play this role, your department will be able to better foster its relationship with the member firms.
+By identifying a dedicated relationship manager to play this role, a department will be able to better foster its relationship with the member firms.

 It is critical that the relationship manager be responsible for understanding how the department makes decisions to retain and terminate law firms, and they also should work to ensure that lawyers within the department who make such decisions are considering diverse firms.